What is Tinnitus?

 As with hearing loss, there is no cure for tinnitus, but there are many treatment options available.
 In some instances, where tinnitus is related to other medical conditions, treating that related condition could help reduce or eliminate the symptoms of tinnitus.
 If you experience tinnitus and its occurrence has become more regular, it is important to seek medical treatment.

 With temporary tinnitus, the noises may cut in and out without warning.
 In chronic cases, people may experience tinnitus with more consistency.
-Because hearing loss and tinnitus are so closely linked, many major hearing aid manufacturers have developed hearing aids with technology to address tinnitus.
+Because hearing loss and tinnitus are so closely linked, many major hearing aid manufacturers have developed hearing aids with technology specifically for tinnitus treatment.
 Sound masking and sound therapy features are available with most advanced hearing aids from major manufacturers.

 Depending on the cause of tinnitus, a change in medication, lifestyle, or diet may reduce or eliminate the symptoms.
 Removing impacted earwax may help if there appears to be blockages in your ear canals.
 If you have been experiencing tinnitus, hearing loss, or both, take the first step towards better hearing health.